One by one, 156 of Larry Nassar's accusers fought back

 "I signed your death warrant," she said.

-It was Aquilina's decision to let every woman who says she was abused speak, even though Nassar has pleaded guilty to only seven counts of criminal sexual conduct in her court, in connection with underage girls.
+It was Aquilina's decision to let every woman who says she was abused speak, even though Nassar has pleaded guilty in her court to only seven counts of criminal sexual conduct, in connection with underage girls.

 The story of his depravity has unspooled over 16 months; an exposé in the Indianapolis Star led to an avalanche of police complaints and lawsuits and a cascade of disclosures from America's best-known gymnasts.